Code-Institute-Submissions/balennouri-pp4/README.md

 #### Typography

-The fonts used for this project came with the start bootsrap theme, and are the roboto, Helvetica Neue and sans-serif as a secondary font.
+The starting bootstrap theme used for this project was coming with different fonts, but I chose to change it to Roboto and a secondary font as Sans-serif if the browser didn't read them.

+I chose to change the fonts because I noticed that on Apple products the was not working.

 #### Colour Palette